elisa-aleman/MachineLearning/README.md

 # MachineLearning Kfolds
-K-folds with returns for F1, Accuracy, Precision, Recall and counts for each prediction
+Binary and Multiclass K-folds with returns for F1, Accuracy, Precision, Recall and counts for each prediction

 * __Support Vector Machine__
 * __Gradient Boost Machine__